rhysd/locerr/README.md

 )

 func main() {
-	// At first you should gain entire source as *Source instance.
+	// At first you should gain entire source as *locerr.Source instance.

 	code :=
 		`package main